-During immersive terms, normally offered in August and May, departments of the College offer courses whose topics may vary from year to year.
+During May and August immersive terms, departments of the College offer courses whose topics may vary from year to year.
 The purpose of the immersive term is the enrichment of the liberal arts curriculum by concentrated study on topics of general or specialized interest.
-Some immersive courses will involve study off campus, either at other institutions or in the field.
+Some immersive courses will involve study off campus.